geostanley/advent_for_code/README.md

 # advent_for_code
-my solutions to various advent for code challenges
+My solutions to various advent for code challenges